 Nearly 10,000 scenes were acquired by the Operational Land Imager (OLI) and/or Thermal Infrared Sensor (TIRS) sensors after launch (February 11, 2013) through April 10, 2013, when the satellite achieved operational orbit (WRS-2).
 The earliest images are TIRS data only.
 These data are also visible and can be downloaded from EarthExplorer or GloVis.

 While these data meet the quality standards and have the same geometric precision as data acquired on and after April 11, 2013, the geographic extents of each scene may differ.

 Most data will be processed to the highest level possible, however there may be some differences in the spatial resolution of the early TIRS images due to telescope temperature changes, but they should be within +/- 1 percent.

 The Landsat 8 Data User's Handbook provides information about the Landsat 8 data products.

-Information is available for converting Landsat 8 Level-1 data to radiance, reflectance and at-satellite brightness temperature.
+Information is available for converting Landsat 8 Level-1 data to radiance, reflectance and top of atmosphere brightness temperature.